vuittont60/shardeum-docs/docs/quickstart.md

 ## Cross Shard Composability Communication With EIP-2930

 Smart contract addresses that don't have the same prefix are deployed to different shards.
-EIP-2930 accessList info is needed for transactions multicalling other contracts.
+The EIP-2930 accessList is used for shard routing contracts on different shards and is automated inside Shardeum nodes.

-Here is a guide on how to use EIP-2930 accessList info:
+For more info on how the EIP-2930 accessList works on Shardeum:

 [EIP-2930 Overview](/SmartContracts/EIP-2930/MulticallContract)

-Shardeum is developing an RPC call to automate creating the EIP-2930 accessList for transactions, which can be used with ethers.js.

 ## Integrate File Storage Into Shardeum